 Preparation for Activity

 - Visit the Giraffe Heroes Project website and browse stories of dozens of individuals of all ages who were nominated for recognition because they "stuck their necks out" and made a difference.
 Four Giraffe Hero stories are provided in Story 1, Giraffe Hero Stories.
-Read Story 3, Olympia Brown - A Voice and a Vote, about a 19th-century Unitarian woman who persevered and persisted for women's rights and other issues.
+Read Story 3, Olympia Brown - A Voice and a Vote, about a 19th-century Universalist woman who persevered and persisted for women's rights and other issues.
+She was ordained a Universalist minister, the first woman to achieve full ministerial standing recognized by a denomination.
 And, explore the storybook choices about heroes and heroines who persevered provided in the Leader Resources section.
 Choose one or more of these resources to use in this activity.

 - To use the Giraffe Heroes website in this activity, arrange for a computer with internet access.
 Set up the meeting space - or find another meeting space - where all the children can see the monitor when you go online.
 Before the session, identify the specific stories you plan to share and make a note of the exact URL for each one.